apache/camel/MIGRATION.md

 The classes `ReloadStrategySupport` and `FileWatcherReloadStrategy` has been removed.

+The `MessageHistoryFactory` interface has some options to filter and copy the message and a slight change in its API.

 #### camel-test

 If you are using camel-test and override the `createRegistry` method, for example to register beans from the `JndiRegisty` class, then this is no longer necessary, and instead